 Maybe you are a skilled Octobass player (yeah…google it).
 The term has 9.4k searches globally with very low difficulty.
 But how to monetize it?
 You won’t find any affiliate programs, you won’t craft an octobass, reselling from amazon will bring you next to nothing.

 Create lessons!
+A recent study from StuDocu found that 77% of businesses used e-learning in some capacity and 42% of companies that use e-learning generate more income.
 With online course platforms, you can record your lessons once, and sell it for eternity.
 This is a great option to scale monetization of skill, rather than a service or a product.

 Let’s take a difficulty up a notch.
 Are you an analyst in a particular market niche, that just finished research that is nowhere to be found?
 Great, choose any webinar software, and make a paid life event or a pre-recorded webinar for the niche you are in.